Goose by Block: A Free, Open-Source AI Agent Review 2026

 Block — the company behind Square, Cash App, and Afterpay — has quietly built one of the most serious open-source AI agents on the market.
 Goose isn't a code autocomplete extension.
 It's a fully autonomous agent that installs packages, edits files, executes shell commands, runs tests, and reads the results — the entire dev loop, automated.

 In this review, we break down what Goose actually does well, where it falls short, how it compares to Claude Code, and how to set it up in under 10 minutes.
+If you are weighing the broader field, see our best AI coding agents comparison.

 What Is Goose?